George Forbes (New Zealand politician): Opposition and retirement

-As a former Prime Minister and elder statesman, Forbes was consulted and he spoke publicly about the country’s war administration from 1940.
+As a former prime minister and elder statesman, Forbes was consulted and he spoke publicly about the country's war administration from 1940.
 With Labour and National negotiating the formation of a war administration in mid-1940, Forbes spoke strongly in favour of the formation of a new national government.
-However, Coates and Hamilton agreed to join as ministers in a war cabinet, with some National Party colleagues and supporters believing they had not negotiated hard enough and had accepted Labour’s invitation to this lesser form of war time administration too soon.
-Later, Forbes robustly defended Holland in his decision to leave the war cabinet.
-In September 1942, the National caucus made the decision to leave the war administration altogether and, in a confidence motion before the House in October 1942, Coates and Hamilton made their break, voting in opposition to their Party and rejoining Labour’s war cabinet.
-The relationship between Coates and his Party leader Holland was over.
+According to Prime Minister Fraser, from the outbreak of the war, he had invited Hamilton, Forbes and Coates "into consultation with the government", sharing war cables and information with these three senior Opposition members.
+However, Coates and Hamilton then agreed to join as ministers in a Labour war cabinet, with some National Party colleagues and supporters believing they had not negotiated hard enough and had accepted Labour's invitation to this lesser form of war time administration too soon.
+As Holland later recorded, "Neither Mr Hamilton nor Mr Coates was altogether on side with our team.
+They used to tell us exactly nothing of what went on at War Cabinet meetings..."
+Later, Forbes robustly defended Holland's decision to leave the war cabinet only three months after he joined it in June 1942.
+In September 1942, the National caucus made the decision to leave the war administration altogether and, in a confidence motion before the House in October 1942, Coates and Hamilton made their break, voting in opposition to their party and rejoining Labour's war cabinet.
+The relationship between Coates and his party leader Holland was over.
 The political career of Coates was to end with his untimely death in parliament in May 1943, having declared shortly prior that he was leaving the National Party to run as an Independent in the upcoming 1943 election.
-Forbes then became the only living past Prime Minister.
+Forbes then became the only living past prime minister.

-In 1943 Forbes retired after 35 years as a Member of Parliament.
+In 1943 Forbes retired after 35 continuous years as a Member of Parliament.
 He had announced his intention was to retire in 1943 much earlier in March 1941.
-His long number of years in the House of Representatives was a record for Canterbury and, in combination with Sir Joseph Ward's return of 1928, he had succeeded in leading the Liberals from their years of decline into the form of the long-living National Party.
+His long number of years in the House of Representatives remains a record for Canterbury and, in combination with Sir Joseph Ward's return of 1928, he had succeeded in leading the Liberals from their years of decline into the form of the long-living National Party, becoming one of the key architects of the modern non-Labour alignment.
 He declined the offer of a knighthood and in May 1947, four years after his retirement, he died at Crystal Brook, his farm near Cheviot.
 Shortly after, his family declined the government's offer of a State Funeral in favour of a ceremony for him at Cheviot.